staltz/xstream/README.md

 #### Arguments:

-- `spy: function` A function that takes an event as argument, and returns nothing.
+- `labelOrSpy: function` A string to use as the label when printing debug information on the console, or a 'spy' function that takes an event as argument, and does not need to return anything.

 #### Returns:  Stream